 As long as you’re doing a good job, word of mouth will do the marketing for you.
 You’ll be surprised how many people will contact you just because they love what you’ve done with their friend’s car and so on.

-Important Factors in Succeeding in a Detailing Business
+Important Factors for Succeeding

 Hard work, determination, and dedication can make any business successful.
 In terms of detailing, these are the important factors that you need to remember if you want to succeed: